 Use this as an opportunity to explain the legalities behind copyright and tell them you are safe and legal in all aspects of your business.
 Let your customer know that you work with the most precious people around; their children!

 It is important to you that they entrust you as a business to be safe and legal.
 Whether this is in relation to meeting the safety regulations of the tents themselves, or the accessories you include, to the correct health and safety procedures when supplying food or electrical items.
 Copyright compliance comes into this same category as you can highlight the fact that you are not breaking the law.

 So now that your customers know the legalities, you will need to find a way to avoid copyright infringement.
 You can do this in two ways; either a) create your own original work or b) get permission to use the copyrighted work.

-We are going to focus on the first; which is creating your own original work in order for you to build your own brand and explore your own unique style.
+We are going to focus on the first; which is create your own original work to build your own brand and explore your own style.
 It can be done with a little imagination!

 The Walt Disney Company would have trademarked ‘Frozen’ and would hold a number of copyrights that restrict use of the logo, font, names and images of its characters, songs and well known phrases such as ‘let it go’ and ‘do you want to build a snowman?’

 That doesn’t stop you from creating your own wintery palette.
 I doubt that Disney would object to the use of snow flakes, snow covered trees and using an ice blue and silver colour scheme at your party.
 My Little Tea Party in conjunction with The Glitzy Balloon Company created a stunning winter wonderland complete with luxe picnic table and teepee tent.